Data 'R' Us: Alibaba, JD.com seek to lock in merchant loyalty with new services

 It can now arrange for a person who likes salty food, owns an SUV and probably has a family to receive an ad suggesting suitable Bestore snacks for a Spring holiday road trip, Huang Xiao, Bestore's head of e-commerce, told Reuters.

-"With the partnership, our strategies are more focused, sales behaviours are more targeted and resources are better allocated," Huang said.
+"With the partnership, our strategies are more focused, sales behaviors are more targeted and resources are better allocated," Huang said.

 It has been enabled by the widespread use of payments by smartphone, the rise of facial recognition technology and Chinese consumer tolerance of data-sharing between businesses.